tongshen9095/image_processor/README.md

     ["acl1.jpg","acl1_proecessed.jpg","esophagus 1.jpg"]
     ```

+- GET /api/all_imgs/<processed>

+    The API receives process status in URL, "0": unprocessed, "1": processed and returns a list of names of selected images.
+The list is sorted alphabetically.

+    Sample output when `processed = "1"`
+    ```
+    ["acl1_proecessed.jpg","synpic51041_proecessed.jpg"]
+    ```

+- GET /api/process_img/<img_name>

+    The API receives image name in URL and process the selected image.

 - GET /api/img/<img_name>

     The API receives image name in URL and returns image information in an dictionary.